myklst/terraform-provider-st-domain-management/README.md

   }
 }
 ```
-4. If root key exists, further `Create` reqest of the same key will fail.
+4. If root key exists, further `Create` request of the same key will fail.
 5. `Update` is used to update the entire right hand side of a key.
 6. `Update` cannot be used on a non-existent root key.
 7. In Terraform's update lifecycle, root keys may be created, updated or deleted.